 791 items found

-- Japanese Ink Painting & Watercolour
+- Japanese Ink Painting

 Based on simplicity and minimalism, this work is a form of active meditation, a training of discipline of hands and mind.
 It enhances self-confidence and flow with the brush, promoting new sets of drawing skills.
-With each subject you will learn about its core feature and ideas, alongside key brush strokes, using traditional brushes, ink and fine paper. • Fees include study sheets, plenty of practice time, all your tools & materials, 1-2-1 tutorial, group discussion and light refreshment. • Intermediate students are welcomed to learn advanced level themes or work on their personal project. • Professional tools and materials are all supplied for the course as well as light refreshments. • Professional calligraphy sets, brushes and paper can be purchased during the course To be notified of future Japanese ink painting workshops, please sign up for our newsletter to be notified.
-Fees are €65 / £55 and may be paid online or in-person.
+With each subject you will learn about its core feature and ideas, alongside key brush strokes, using traditional brushes, ink and fine paper. • Fees include your study work-sheets, plenty of practice time, all your tools and materials, 1-2-1 tutorial, group discussion and light refreshment. • Intermediate students are welcomed to learn advanced level themes or work on a personal project. • Professional tools and materials are all supplied for your workshop as well as light refreshments. • Professional calligraphy sets, brushes and paper can be purchased direct from the studio during workshop time. • Spaces are limited.
+1 - 5 students per session.
+Fees are €95- / £75- for a one-off or €360-/ £280- for a bundle of 4 consecutive workshops.
+Fee may be paid online or in-person.
+Please add your whatsApp phone number to receive the studio pin-location after booking as it is rather rural.
+To be notified of future Japanese ink painting workshops, please sign up for our newsletter below.

 - 11 November 2021 | 17:00